 - 2.1.
-Planning permission was granted for the scheme on 4th February 2015.
-There are conditions attached to the permission some of which require further approval prior to commencement of the scheme but none of these are seen as show stoppers.
-The scheme design is well-advanced and a start on site has been made. - 2.2.
-Financial approval was given for the scheme by the BLTB following confirmation from White Young Green in relation to the supporting Business Case (letter 9th March 2015). - 2.3.
+Planning permission was granted for the scheme on 4 February 2015. - 2.2.
+Financial approval was given for the scheme by the BLTB following confirmation from White Young Green in relation to the supporting Business Case (letter 9 March 2015). - 2.3.
 Although much of the scheme is within highway land and the LRIE is a Council asset, a parcel of land (within the LRIE) needed for the delivery of the scheme is on a long lease.
 The Council's preferred approach to acquiring this land is through negotiation.
-There has not been a positive response to offers made to date so plans are progressing, and authority has been received from Full Council to make a CPO.
-The CPO process is to commence in the near future, meanwhile efforts to secure by negotiation will continue and legal advice on the CPO is being sought. - 2.4.
-Since the Council agreed to proceed with the CPO the long lease-holder (FDL) has submitted an appeal to a planning decision to refuse the renewal of an application that involves the construction of a similar access and associated development.
-Modelling has shown that the junction proposed by FDL is sub-optimal to that proposed by the Council and would not be as effective in accommodating the traffic from the redevelopment of the whole London Road Industrial Estate.
-The Council is also firmly of the view that the cost of delivering the new access road means that the road will not be delivered by private developer alone and will need the intervention of the Council supported by public funds.
-In light of this appeal, and the fact that the Council has now concluded its development agreement with St Modwen, legal advice is that the Council should revisit its decision in July 2015 to proceed with the CPO.
-Full Council has agreed CPO proceeding to commence. - 2.5.
-Widening on the Victoria Park side of the scheme commenced at the start of February 2016. - 2.6.
+These negotiations have now been successful and a purchase price has been agreed.
+This is now with the solicitors to finalise the details and legal elements of the land purchase. - 2.4.
+Widening on the Victoria Park side of the scheme commenced at the start of February 2016.
+The scheme is progressing well and is on track. - 2.5.
 The scheme and the redevelopment of the industrial estate that it will unlock is a long standing objective within Newbury Vision 2025.
-This vision document is seen very much as a community project and annual conferences in relation to its delivery are very well attended by all sectors of the Newbury community. - 2.7.
+This vision document is seen very much as a community project and annual conferences in relation to its delivery are very well attended by all sectors of the Newbury community. - 2.6.
 The redevelopment of the industrial estate and the highways scheme are both included in Council plans and documents the latest of which (Housing Site Allocations DPD) has recently completed a consultation period.
-Both political parties wish to see the redevelopment of this area which this scheme will enable. - 2.8.
+Both political parties wish to see the redevelopment of this area which this scheme will enable. - 2.7.
 The Council has appointed a development partner (St. Modwen) for the redevelopment project.
 This is an indication of the commitment of the Council to the wider project and has the full support of the Executive.